 File Required Tax Forms Each Year

 All international students are required to file at least one tax form (Form 8843) each year that they are in the United States.
 If you earn money in a given year, you are also required to file a tax return.
 Tax forms are filed each Spring.
-Please see the Taxes section for more information.

 Keep Your Local Address Updated